UPPMAX/UPPMAX-documentation/docs/cluster_guides/pelle.md

 ## Features of Pelle, compared to Rackham

-Pelle is quite similar to [Rackham](rackham.md) but we have prepared som Pelle specific pages for some topics.
+Pelle is quite similar to [Rackham](rackham.md) but we have prepared Pelle specific pages for some topics.

 - [File transfer](transfer_pelle.md)